pasha-log/capstone2-backend/project-proposal/PROJECTPROPOSAL.md

 ## Things I'm Not So Sure About:
 * Should I include how many weeks, days, or hours ago a comment, a follow, and a post has been made like in the original Instagram?
 I'm not sure how simple or easy that is.
 * Should I allow clickable tags to be added for every post made?
 That is, when a post has relevant hashtags in its caption, should the tags lead to a page with all other posts with the same tag?
 It sounds easy to implement.
 Maybe I should include such a feature because it is so characteristic of Instagram.
+But on the other hand, it could be tediuos and extra.
 * How hard would it be to tag any part of a photo with a user?
 And let a label show up whenever the photo is tapped?
 This would probably involve another data table referencing a post, user, and involving the coordinates of a photo (this could be time consuming but really cool, but not a priority right now).
+* I need to figure out how the instagram loading bar is made.
+* How would I make it so user sees everytime some other user interacts with their account like liking or commenting on their posts?
+* How exactly would a user await on another user following them back?

 ## Hardest Features To Think About:
 * Being able to access the files of the computer, accessing the camera, and having comment chaining for posts.